econ-240a econometrics section website - first half, fall 2008

 section schedule

-Section 0 - Fri Aug 29 Introductions; Administration; Chen '08 and the Monty Hall Problem.
+Section 0 - Fri Aug 28 Introductions; Administration; Chen '08 and the Monty Hall Problem; Optional calculus (integration) review.

 supplementary material